-Iowa State’s apparel, merchandising, and design program is one of few such programs in the nation where undergraduates have access to technologies including a digital textile printer, 3-D body scanner, laser cutter, and computerized embroidery equipment.
-The Digital Textile Design and Printing Studio in LeBaron Hall houses about $75,000 of this equipment.
+Iowa State’s apparel, merchandising, and design program is one of few such programs in the nation where you have access to cutting-edge technologies.
+The Digital Apparel and Textiles Studio in LeBaron Hall houses about $75,000 of this equipment.

 The Product Development Technology and Testing Lab includes an environmental room for testing products on human subjects, a sweating guarded hotplate to measure wet and dry thermal resistance, Kato’s Kawabata System to measure mechanical properties of textiles, and other textile testing equipment.